Last Updated on 27 July 2021 by Dan

 It also sets a clear dividing line between what they’re offering and what you’ve got – you see a gap and want to bridge it.

-Understand how Sky and Virgin will convinced you not to cancel.
+Understand how Sky and Virgin Media will convince you not to cancel.

-This is partly to understand where they can honestly save you money, but also a way of getting you feeling nice and happy about those shows you watch on Sky/Virgin!
-If you love some Game of Thrones for example, they’ll probably note this is on Sky Atlantic and you won’t be able to get it on Virgin….
+This is partly to understand where they can honestly save you money, but also a way of getting you feeling nice and happy about those shows you watch on Sky/Virgin Media!
+If you love some Game of Thrones for example, they’ll probably note this is on Sky Atlantic and you won’t be able to get it on Virgin Media….

 They’ll then run through a summary of what you’ve just told them and ask if they’ve got that right and you want to continue.
 Stay hard hearted and say yes!